nnethercote/Rust-CUDA/guide/src/guide/kernel_abi.md

 ## Preface

-Please note that the following __only__ applies to non-rust call conventions, we make zero guarantees about the rust call convention, just like rustc.
+Please note that the following __only__ applies to non-Rust call conventions, we make zero guarantees about the Rust call convention, just like rustc.

-While we currently override every ABI except rust, you should generally only use `"C"`, any other ABI we override purely to avoid footguns.
+While we currently override every ABI except Rust, you should generally only use `"C"`, any other ABI we override purely to avoid footguns.

 Functions marked as `#[kernel]` are enforced to be `extern "C"` by the kernel macro, and it is expected